pokepark/PokemonRaidBot/README.md

 Telegram Users can only vote on raid polls, but have no access to other bot functions (unless you configured it).

-In order to allow telegram chats to access the bot and use commands/features, you need to create an access file.
+In order to allow Telegram chats to access the bot and use commands/features, you need to create an access file.

 It does not matter if a chat is a user, group, supergroup or channel - any kind of chat is supported as every chat has a chat id!